WGPA: 20th century

-New ownership

 In 1991, Joe Timmer acquired WGPA AM 1100 from Chadwick Broadcasting for $125,000.
-In addition to nostalgia and oldies music, the station included a variety of locally hosted "specialty" programming, including "The Lehigh Valley Means Business," hosted by Bethlehem Attorney Bruce Davis, which aired for over a decade.
-Other programs include "Parenting Matters" with Francine Bianco Tax, "Kisslinger & Company", hosted by Larry Kisslinger and sponsored by Service Electric Cable, and sports talk "Jack, Joe & Company", with co-hosts Jack Logic and Joe Craig.
-WGPA kept to its roots, airing polka music three times daily, including the station's flagship program, the "Jolly Joe Timmer Polka Show," middays, Monday through Friday.
+In addition to nostalgia and oldies music, the station included a variety of locally hosted specialty programming, including The Lehigh Valley Means Business, hosted by Bethlehem Attorney Bruce Davis, which aired for over a decade.
+Other programs include Parenting Matters with Francine Bianco Tax, Kisslinger & Company, hosted by Larry Kisslinger and sponsored by Service Electric, and sports talk show Jack, Joe & Company, with co-hosts Jack Logic and Joe Craig.
+WGPA kept to its roots, airing polka music three times daily, including the station's flagship program, the Jolly Joe Timmer Polka Show, middays, Monday through Friday.

+21st century

 In January 2013, WGPA announced that due to the sale of the Dodson Building, studios would be moving.
 In May 2013, WGPA began broadcasting from new studios at 429 East Broad Street in Bethlehem.

 In March 2015, due to his declining health, Timmer's family sold the station to CC Broadcasting, LLC for $95,000.
 The purchase was consummated on May 29, 2015.
-Inside the Eagles RedZone podcast debuted on the network in 2015.

 Programming

 The station format change to "Ameripolitan" was introduced in May 2015.
 This format features music not otherwise heard on the airwaves in the Lehigh Valley, including rockabilly, 1950s and 60s oldies, classic country and polka music.
 SRN news and traffic from WFMZ-TV 69 News are included in the daily programming.
 WGPA also broadcasts high school football and other sports.

 On September 16, 2015, WGPA hosted a four-hour reunion of former station employees.
-The program, hosted by Robin Miller and broadcast live, celebrated much of the station's history through story-telling and remembrances from the likes of Miller, Gil Ackroyd, Jerry Dean, Mario Markozzi, and fifties local singing stars, the JAN Sisters.
+The program, hosted by Robin Miller and broadcast live, celebrated much of the station's history through story-telling and remembrances from the likes of Miller, Gil Ackroyd, Jerry Dean, Mario Markozzi, and 1950s local singing stars, the JAN Sisters.

 A selection of local programs are archived at the station's website and may be accessed any time.
 The station offers live streaming from the website.
-Programs can be accessed via an app which then allows tablet and smart phone users to listen anytime.
-The app is called TuneIn.
+Programs can be accessed via an app which then allows tablet and smart phone users to listen anytime over TuneIn, a music app.

 FM translator

 The FCC issued a construction permit for low-power FM translator W256BQ, which was purchased by CC Broadcasting LLC from a station in Olean, New York, at a reported $75,000.
 Plans were for the translator to operate on 93.3 FM with a power of 250 watts and would be mounted on the existing AM tower with a directional signal toward the center of Bethlehem.
 This would allow listeners to hear WGPA 24 hours a day.

-The translator was licensed on April 19, 2017 as W227DE.
-But the grant was rescinded on May 5, 2017.
-A new construction permit was issued for 98.5 W253CC on August 10, 2017, also powered at 250 watts.
+The translator was licensed on April 19, 2017, as W227DE, however, the grant was rescinded on May 5, 2017.
+A new construction permit was issued for 98.5 W253CC on August 10, 2017, also with an effective radiated power of 250 watts.
 The translator's antenna points toward South Bethlehem and Hellertown, operating around the clock.